Stat184-Spring2025/Sec2_FP_Sean_Preet_Peter/README.md

 Peter Kim - <ppk5368@psu.edu>

-If there are any questions, please feel free to contact one of the authors.
+If there are any questions, please feel free to contact one of the authors, and we will get back to you.